Salacgrīva

-Salacgrīva is a town in Limbaži Municipality in the Vidzeme region of Latvia.
+Salacgrīva (/lv/; Salismünde) is a town in Limbaži Municipality in the Vidzeme region of Latvia.
 The centre of the area surrounding Salacgrīva is the mouth of Salaca River, and the town's name literally means "Mouth of Salaca" in Latvian.
 Since 2007, it is famous for hosting Positivus Festival every July for 3 days attracting thousands of tourists.

-The distance from Salacgrīva to the capital of Latvia - Riga is 103 km, to Limbaži – 50 km, to Valmiera – 95 km.
+The distance from Salacgrīva to the capital of Latvia - Riga is 103 km, to Limbaži – 50 km, to Valmiera – 95 km, to Tallinn – 206 km.
 Export of timber, wood-working industry, food production and trade are the most important factors in the economy of Salacgrīva.